 But this isn’t true.
 Well, at least it isn’t true outside of jazz.

 Sure, in jazz a single song may go through a half dozen keys (I’m looking at you, Giant Steps), so capos don’t make sense.
 But in many other styles, capos are simply another tool of the trade to make excellent sounding music.
 And in certain styles, especially folk and country, capos are neccessary to capturing the unique “sound” of the genre.

 The Shubb Deluxe Series GC-30 is your best bet.
 It’s only a few dollars (approx. $15) more than the spring-loaded competition, but it gives you better intonation by evenly applying pressure to all the strings.

 Watch Video Lessons:

 Let Trace Bundy help you have fun with capos.
-Her video lesson series will help you see and hear how it all works.
+His video lesson series will help you see and hear how it all works.

 A Nice Song Example:

 Check out If I Had A Boat by Lyle Lovett.
 He puts the capo up at the 9th fret, and uses “G” shape chords to play this pretty song in the key of E.